-Estate planning for same-sex couples
+Estate planning for same sex-couples.

-Planning for Minors.
-If you have young children, they must be identified in all relevant estate planning documents, especially if they are not the legal children of your partner.
-Special provisions must be made if you want your partner to have primary care for the children in the event of your death.Article is for informational purposes only.
-You should discuss legal agreements with your own legal and tax advisors.
-New York Life and its agents and employees do not provide legal or tax advice.
-Click the ‘Talk to Us’ button to discuss with a local New York Life agent your life insurance needs in the context of your estate planning.
+Firm up planning for minors.
+If you are married and have young children, they must be identified in all estate documents, especially if they are not the legal children of your spouse.
+If you are not married, special provisions must be made if you want your partner to have primary care for the children in the event of your death.

 Know the gifting rules.
 If you make gifts to any individual—except your spouse—this year that exceeds $14,000, you may inadvertently trigger gift taxes.

 Don’t know where to begin?
 Your local New York Life agent can help you get started by discussing your life insurance and estate planning needs.
 Click here to have an agent contact you today.

 1On June 26, 2015, the United States Supreme Court issued its opinion in Obergefell v.
 Hodges, the name assigned to a series of consolidated cases on same-sex marriage rights.
 The Court ruled 5-4 in favor of the petitioners, holding that same-sex married couples are entitled to equal protection under the laws and that their marriages must be recognized nationwide.